Mathematics within Early Years Foundation Stage (EYFS)

 In Nursery and Reception Mathematics is also taught discretely in sequences of lessons which build on and consolidate children’s prior learning and provide new challenges.
 Children are introduced to practical resources including Numicon, number lines, counters, cubes and coins.

-At Millfield we ensure that children become fluent in the fundamentals of mathematics and are able to apply their skills to problem solve.
-Maths is taught as a stand-alone subject every day within classes and is also embedded into other areas of the curriculum such as computing and topic.
-Lessons are differentiated to ensure all children are able to access the curriculum and challenged.
+At Millfield, we ensure that children become fluent in the fundamentals of mathematics and are able to apply their skills to problem solve.
+Maths is taught as a stand-alone subject every day within classes and is also embedded into other areas of the curriculum e.g. computing and topic.
+Lessons are adapted to ensure all children are able to access the curriculum and feel challenged.

 Teachers are continuously assessing children to ensure they are progressing and identify those children who would benefit from intervention.
-By the end of KS1 children are expected to know their 2,5 and 10 times table.
-By the end of Year 4 children are expected to know all times tables up to 12.
-Children from Year 2 and up have access to Times Tables Rockstars which can be accessed at home.
+By the end of KS1, children are expected to know their 2,5 and 10 times tables.
+By the end of Year 4, children are expected to know all times tables up to 12.
+Children from Year 2 and up have access to Times Tables Rockstars, which can be accessed at home.
 Using this program will help with engagement, confidence and fluency with times tables.
 Children in Year 4 will also take part in the Government Times Tables Check in the Summer Term.